TG Universes & Series:

 “I couldn’t just take a hint and forget her, could I?”
 Clive was heartbroken.

-As soon as she entered the room, she saw Gaby still in tears, seated on the floor in a corner with her knees up under her chin and her back firmly up against the wall, heaving with each great sob.
-Jenny was kneeling in front of her, speaking softly trying to calm her down.
+Upon entering the room, she saw Gaby on the floor and backed into a corner with her knees up under her chin.
+Her body was heaving with each great sob and Jenny was kneeling in front of her, speaking softly trying to calm her down.

 “She gonna be okay, Jules?”
 Her simple question was answered by a silent shrug of the shoulders.